ash-project/ash/documentation/topics/resources/code-interfaces.md

 For reads:

 - `:query` - a query to start the action with, can be used to filter/sort the results of the action.
+This can be a keyword list of any of the options that `Ash.Query.build/3` supports.

 For creates: